Maryan121/weather-App/README.md

-##Weather App
+# Weather App
 Welcome to the Weather App!
 This web application allows users to search for weather information for cities around the world.

-Demo
+# Demo
 You can try out the live demo of the Weather App here.

-Features
+# Features
 Search for weather information by city name.
 Display temperature, weather condition, and other details for the searched city.
 Error handling for non-existent cities.
 Responsive design for optimal viewing on various devices.
-Technologies Used
+# Technologies Used
-React.js
+-React.js
-HTML5
+-HTML5
-CSS3
+-CSS3
-OpenWeatherMap API
+-OpenWeatherMap API
-Usage
+# Usage

 To use the Weather App, simply follow these steps:

-Enter the name of the city you want to search for in the input field.
+- Enter the name of the city you want to search for in the input field.
-Click on the "Search" button.
+- Click on the "Search" button.
-View the weather information displayed on the screen.
+- View the weather information displayed on the screen.
-If the city is not found, an error message will be displayed.
+- If the city is not found, an error message will be displayed.
-Local Development
+# Local Development
 To run the Weather App locally on your machine, follow these steps:

 Clone this repository to your local machine: